 Think of it as an accelerated deduction that gives you an immediate financial advantage.
 If you’ve made a major investment in new equipment, you’ll want to see if you can claim bonus depreciation.
 It’s a strategic move that can make a real difference in your bottom line, especially in high-earning years.

-Myth: Assuming Every Expense is a Write-Off
+Myth: Every Single Purchase Is a Write-Off

 Just because you bought something for your photography doesn’t automatically make it a tax write-off.
 The key is that the expense must be both “ordinary and necessary” for your business operations.
 While this includes obvious things like cameras and software, the lines can get blurry with other costs.